apache/activemq-artemis/docs/user-manual/en/using-server.md

 -   core - Instantiates a core server using the configuration file from the `configuration` attribute.
 This is the main broker POJO necessary to do all the real messaging work.
+In addition all JMS objects such as:

--   jms - This deploys any JMS Objects such as JMS Queues, Topics and ConnectionFactory instances from the `activemq-jms.xml` file specified.
-It also provides a simple management API for manipulating JMS Objects.
-On the whole it just translates and delegates its work to the core server.
-If you don't need to deploy JMS Queues, Topics and ConnectionFactories from server side configuration and don't require the JMS management interface this can be disabled.
+    Queues, Topics and ConnectionFactory instances are configured here.

 ## The main configuration file.